 The Group encourages its employees to adopt electronic means of communication such as video or telephone conferencing to avoid unnecessary travel arrangement.
 Video conference equipment is available in conference rooms to conduct virtual meetings.
-In view of the impact of COVID-19 pandemic, business travels by flight remained at a relatively low-level during the Reporting Period.
-We are seeking to minimize emissions from commuting through work-from-home programs.

 3.6.
 EXHAUST GAS AND GHG EMISSIONS